Akhil-lodhiya/ecommerce-api/README.md

 ## Setup

    After cloning, use "npm install" and serve the app using "node server".
-The example provided here are from Postman.
+The example provided here is from Postman.

     localhost:3000/api/v1